 If multiple devices are connected at once — phones, TVs, laptops, smart home devices — your Wi-Fi can slow down.
 To improve performance:

+Manufacturers often release firmware updates that improve performance and stability.
 Log into your modem's settings (usually at 192.168.1.1) and check for available updates.
+If your modem is Ezi-supplied, updates are installed automatically.

 If some devices can't connect, make sure you're entering the correct Wi-Fi password (printed on the back or bottom of your modem).
 Passwords are case-sensitive — double-check for capital letters or special characters.